electro-geek/ClimateChangeCP/README.md

 # ClimateChangeCP
-This project contains a model to predict how the climate change affects the crop production around the globe 🌋 🥕 🥗 🦐
+How climate change affects the crop yield🌋 🥕 🥗 🦐